-- 1. Disruptive individuals must leave school grounds.
-Any individual who disrupts or threatens to disrupt school or office operations, threatens the health and safety of students or staff, willfully causes property damage, uses loud and/or offensive language that could provoke a violent reaction, or who has otherwise established a continued pattern of unauthorized entry on school property will be directed to leave school property promptly by the Administration. - 2.
-The staff uses the following procedures in dealing with abusive individuals.
+1. Disruptive individuals must leave school grounds.
+Any individual who disrupts or threatens to disrupt school or office operations, threatens the health and safety of students or staff, willfully causes property damage, uses loud and/or offensive language that could provoke a violent reaction, or who has otherwise established a continued pattern of unauthorized entry on school property will be directed to leave school property promptly by the Administration.

+- 2. The staff uses the following procedures in dealing with abusive individuals.
 If any member of the public uses obscenities or speaks in a loud, insulting, and/or demeaning manner, the administrator or employee to whom the remarks are directed will calmly and politely warn the speaker to communicate civilly.
 If the abusive individual does not stop, the employee will verbally notify the abusing individual that the meeting, conference, or telephone conversation is terminated; if the meeting or conference is on school property, the employee shall direct the abusive individual to leave promptly. - 3.
-The staff member will then immediately notify his/her supervisor and provide a written report of the incident.
+The staff member will then immediately notify his/her supervisor and provide a written report of the incident. - 4.
+If a family member experiences uncivil behavior from a staff member, please refer to "Concerns and Complaints" on page 11 of this Family Handbook.